Published

 ClearPoint — planning, reporting, and project management in one

 Now ours, held to the same standard.
-ClearPoint is a strategy-execution platform: institutional goals cascaded to departments, an owner on every measure and initiative, milestones and projects tracked in the same place as the KPIs, and reporting that produces a board-ready or accreditor-ready document in one click instead of three weeks.
+ClearPoint is a strategy-execution platform: institutional goals cascaded to departments, an owner on every measure and initiative, milestones and projects tracked in the same place as the KPIs, and reporting that produces a board-ready or accreditor-ready document without a three-week assembly process.

 The use cases that matter in higher education